-The Remix Project was created in order to help level the playing field for young people from disadvantaged, marginalized and under served communities.
+The Remix Project was created in order to help level the playing field for young people from marginalized and under served communities.
 Our programs and services serve youth who are trying to enter into the creative industries or further their formal education.
 The Remix Project provides top-notch alternative, creative, educational programs, facilitators and facilities.
 Our mission is to help refine the raw talents of young people in order to help them find success as participants define it and on their own terms.

 The Remix Project’s vision is to become an internationally recognized destination for recruiters from post-secondary institutions and corporations looking for fresh and exciting young talent and leaders.

 A knowledgeable and supportive staff team, ready to guide youth through their career choices and six month plans.

 A range of mentors, who are relevant industry professionals that work one on one with young people to provide guidance and feedback in greater detail.

 A 5,000 sq. ft. facility, with a full recording studio, photography studio, business development centre, creative arts lab, video editing suite & more.

 Regular workshops that bring in industry professionals to talk about their experiences, and give practical steps to maintaining a successful career.